AdilHannaoui/RNA-seq-Analysis/README.md

 </p>

 <p align="justify">
-Volcano plots (log2FC vs −log10(padj)) comparing WT to rpb4‑S/T→A and WT to rpb4Δ. rpb4Δ shows many more significant genes and larger fold‑changes (padj < 0.05 and |log2FC| ≥ 1), with a bias hacia down‑regulation; rpb4‑S/T→A exhibits fewer and smaller expression changes.
+Volcano plots (log2FC vs −log10(padj)) comparing WT to rpb4‑S/T→A and WT to rpb4Δ. rpb4Δ shows many more significant genes and larger fold‑changes (padj < 0.05 and |log2FC| ≥ 1), with a clear down‑regulation; rpb4‑S/T→A exhibits fewer and smaller expression changes.
 </p>

 ### Heatmap